 - grants: money you don’t have to pay back

 - a student loan you need to repay

 Both the Ontario government and federal government provide this money.

 All you need to do is fill out the application for a full-time or part-time student.

-You apply to OSAP once you have accepted an offer of admission to your post-secondary institution of choice; OSAP applications for the current school year typically become available at the end of April, beginning of May yearly.
+You can apply to OSAP before you receive an offer of admission to your post-secondary institution of choice; OSAP applications are available online.

 Scholarships are based on such criteria as: academic achievement, community service, athletic, musical, artistic and other achievements, and they do not need to be paid back.